ENVIRONMENT

 -

-Choose USDA Organic: these standards require that animals are raised in living conditions that accommodate their natural behaviors (along with organic feed, and no hormones or unnecessary antibiotics).
+Choose USDA and Canadian Organic Certified options: these standards require that animals are raised in living conditions that accommodate their natural behaviors (along with organic feed, and no hormones or unnecessary antibiotics).
 When in doubt, consult the ASPA's Label Guide.

 -

-Better yet, buy from your local farmer: when possible, buy meat from farmers whose fields and operations you can visit to personally assure healthy, humane conditions.
+Better yet, buy from your local farmer: when possible, buy from farmers whose fields and operations you can visit to personally assure healthy, humane conditions for farm workers, animals, and the environment.

 -